liamhv31/Projects/Wireshark/Wireshark-Packet-Operations.md

 <img width="170" height="105" alt="image" src="https://github.com/user-attachments/assets/a0da60a8-fa19-433f-b9e4-fcf13cd5bdd1" />

-- `dns.qry.type == 1` satisfies the second condition for type A records only
+- `dns.qry.type == 1` satisfies the second condition for type A records only.
+Type A DNS records are the most fundamental type of DNS record, and is what is responsible for mapping domain names to IP addresses.

 ### Question 15 - Find all Microsoft IIS servers.
 What is the number of packets that did not originate from "port 80"?